The Working Dead: The Posthumous Career of Kurt Vonnegut

 3. All Eyez on Kurt Vonnegut

-Vonnegut’s the Tupac of America literature—the posthumous hits just keep coming.
+Vonnegut’s the Tupac of American literature—the posthumous hits just keep coming.
 His latest book, We Are What We Pretend To Be: The First and Last Works, contains one of Vonnegut's first novellas and the establishing chapters of his last novel.
 Three other collections have been published since his death: a collection of short stories, drawings, and essays called Armageddon in Retrospect in 2008; the unpublished short story collections Look at the Birdie in 2009; and While Mortals Sleep in 2011.
 Back in April, Vonnegut's writings from his college newspaper days were published in the Amazon eBook, Kurt Vonnegut: The Cornell Sun Years 1941–1943.
 What's next?
 50 Shades of Kilgore Trout?

 4. Digital Luddite